opendocsg/slw-judgments-backfill/2001_SGHC_376/report.md

 ### THE DECISION OF THE COURT IN THE TRIAL WITHIN A TRIAL

 55     Where voluntariness of a statement is challenged, the burden is on the Prosecution to prove beyond reasonable doubt that the statement was made voluntarily and not on the defence to prove on a balance of probabilities that it was not made voluntarily.
-However, the Prosecution does not need to remove every lurking shadow of influence or remnants of fear (see the Court of Appeal’s decision in _Gulam bin Notan & Anor v PP_ [1999] 2 SLR 181).
+However, the Prosecution does not need to remove every lurking shadow of influence or remnants of fear (see the Court of Appeal’s decision in _Gulam bin Notan & Anor v PP_ <span class="citation">[1999] 2 SLR 181</span>).

 56     I had no doubt that the Investigating Officer and the interpreter were telling the truth about the recording of the statements from the Second Accused on 9 May 2001 and on 15 May 2001.
 The interpreter had no interest in ensuring that any statement was recorded.
 She said what she could remember and was candid about the fact that she could not recall whether the Second Accused was handcuffed or not during the two recording sessions.
 There was no particular reason why the Investigating Officer should insist on recording a statement on those two days if the Second Accused was unwell then.
 Indeed, it would be foolhardy for the Investigating Officer to do so on 15 May 2001 knowing that the Second Accused had already informed someone at the CID lockup that he was unwell after the recording session on 9 May 2001.
 If the Second Accused was unwell in any way before the recording on those two days, it was strange that he did not tell the officers at the CID lockup before he was brought to meet the Investigating Officer.